utsavthakur448/Automated-VAPT-Framework/README.md

 > **A modular Python-based Vulnerability Assessment & Penetration Testing framework for authorized security testing and controlled laboratory environments.**

-NEXUS-VAPT is a lightweight, modular **Vulnerability Assessment and Penetration Testing (VAPT)** framework written in Python.
+VULNSCOPE is a lightweight, modular **Vulnerability Assessment and Penetration Testing (VAPT)** framework written in Python.

 It combines: